akeneo/pim-api-docs/readme.md

 gulp serve
 ```

-Documentation is then available on `localhost:8000`.
+The API documentation site is then available on `localhost:8000`.
 Files located in the content and src directories are watched for changes, so when developing you do not need to launch any other task.

-## Deployment

-// TODO